 Saving Now or Borrowing Later

 When it comes to how you pay for school, as much as possible it’s better to save now than borrow later.
 When you’re saving, interest can work for you.
 When you’re borrowing, interest can work against you.
 In the same way that compounding interest over a long period of time can significantly increase your savings, repaying interest on a loan over a long period of time can significantly increase your debt.

 Since interest rates for loans tend to be higher than interest rates for investments, the cost can be staggering.
 Depending upon the interest rate and repayment terms, you can pay as much or more in interest than the original loan itself.
 When you add in the fact that student loans are notoriously difficult to pay with most entry level salaries and the impact they can make on an individual’s lifetime wealth, saving more now just makes smart financial sense.

 This chart hypothetically assumes four years of college (current annual cost of $20,000) for a child born today.
 To meet that expense 18 years from now, you would need to save $448 per month (from birth) in a 529 plan — totaling $207,456; $113,000 in contributions and $94,456 in earnings, assuming a conservative 5 percent college cost inflation rate and a 6 percent annual investment return.
 If the same funds were borrowed to pay for college rather than saving and investing your child would graduate owing about $276,383 in loans.
 This translates into a monthly payment of approximately $2,303 over 10 years, assuming a 6 percent loan interest rate.
 In other words, college would end up costing an additional $163,383, or more than double in out-of-pocket costs, than if you had saved and invested in advance.
 This chart is for illustrative purposes only.
-Account value in the Investment Options is not guaranteed, and will fluctuate with market conditions.
+Account value in the Investment Portfolios is not guaranteed, and will fluctuate with market conditions.

 Making Saving Easier